AAMA ACCREDITED FIELD TEST AGENCY

 Air Barrier Testing Services:

-Whole Building Air Barrier Testing services are offered to comply with Washington and Oregon State Energy Code requirements.
+Whole Building Air Barrier Testing services are offered to comply with Washington (2015 or 2018 WSEC) and Oregon State Energy Code requirements.

 - Energy Code: Complies with current Washington/Oregon State Energy Code requirements for residential and commercial provisions.